frajaroco/SOAstpp/README.md

 ## Installation guide

-The easiest way to install the development version of mvstpp from github is using the devtools package which can be installed run the next command:
+The easiest way to install the development version of SOAstpp from github is using the devtools package which can be installed run the next command:
 ```
 install.packages('devtools', dependencies=TRUE)
 ```